A Timeless Touch of Tradition for Your Tea Moments

 Care instructions

-• Do not place in the dishwasher or microwave; this will preserve the ceramic's integrity.
+- Do not place in the dishwasher or microwave; this will preserve the integrity of the ceramic.

 Load video: